Mr. Corman: Filming

-Release

-In February 2021, Apple announced that the series, along with a handful of others, would have a mid-2021 premiere.
-In May, Apple confirmed that the series would premiere on August 6, 2021.

 Reception

 The review aggregator website Rotten Tomatoes reports a 70% approval rating with an average score of 5.80/10 based on 40 critic reviews.
 The website's critical consensus reads, "A slow build that won't work for everyone, Mr. Corman's dazzling visuals and catchy musical numbers are let down by rote characterizations and a main character who can be hard to root for."
-Metacritic, which uses a weighted average, assigned a score of 59 out of 100 based on 21 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned a score of 59 out of 100 based on 21 critics, indicating "mixed or average" reviews.